ViSingers/visingers.github.io/README.md

 - Add voicebanks to releases (release name should contain section name, zip file is required and mp3/wav samples are optional)
 - Add images to gallery directory (optional)
 - Add "visingers" tag
+- Wait ~1 minute and check the catalog